Yucca

 What GLP-1 Does (the shared mechanism)

-What GIP Adds (what makes Zepbound different)
+What GIP Adds (what makes Zepbound different from Ozempic)

 The simple version